smangham/stellaris-optimal-genomes/README.md

 [b]Version 3.7.*[/b]

-Genetic Ascension offers you the opportunity to tailor your species to meet any need, serve any niche.
+Genetic Ascension lets you tailor your species to meet any need, serve any niche.
 The UI... does not.
-It's just not practical.
-You need to maintain a massive stable of templates, one per habitability type, that you have to constantly re-apply.
-Even then, you end up with pops with inappropriate traits for their jobs.
+You need to a massive stable of templates you have to constantly re-apply, and still end up with pops with the wrong traits.

-This is my attempt at making getting the most out of Genetic Ascension slightly less painful.
+This mod should make Genetic Ascension slightly less painful - all the benefits, with less of the busywork.

-[h1]Optimized Genomes[/h1]
+[h1]Optimal Genomes[/h1]
-The mod adds a new 2-point advanced trait, [b]Optimised Genome[/b], that rolls together the benefits of [b]Industrious[/b], [b]Agrarian[/b], [b]Thrifty[/b], [b]Ingenious[/b], and the advanced trait [b]Natural Machinist[/b].
-It adds +15% to Energy, Food and Minerals production, +10% to Alloy and Consumer Goods production, as well as +25% Trade Value from jobs!
-No longer must you be annoyed by the fact you can't modify individuals to match their jobs, or have to constantly re-run Modify Species projects.

-However, there's a cost for this - the trait adds a 0.5 Society Research upkeep to pops with it (replacing the cost of Modify Species).
-This can be reduced by taking the Genetics tradition [b]Retroviral Manipulation[/b] (-50%), or building [b]Gene Clinics[/b] (-15%) or [b]Cyto-Revitalization Centers[/b] (-30%).
+Advanced gene-modding unlocks the new 2-point trait [b]Optimised Genome[/b], that adds:
+[list][*]+15% Energy, Food & Minerals production [i](replacing Ingenious, Agrarian & Industrious)[/i]
+[*]+10% Alloy & Consumer Goods production [i](replacing Natural Machinist)[/i]
+[*]+25% Trade Value from jobs [i](replacing Thrifty)[/i]

-It also changes the [b]Harsh Truth[/b] modifier from the Engineered Species archaeology chain, so that it reduces the Society Research upkeep of pops by the amount it reduces the cost of Modify Species projects.
+[*]0.5 Society Research upkeep [i](replacing the cost of running multiple Modify Species projects)[/i] [/list]
+Since there's (almost) no jobs the original traits overlap for, there's no problem with just combining them into one!
+You can easily reduce the upkeep cost, too:
+[list][*][b]Retroviral Manipulation[/b], the Genetics talent that reduces the cost to modify species by 50%, also reduces Society upkeep by 50%.
+[*][b]Gene Clinics[/b] and [b]Cyto-Revitalization Centers[/b] reduce Society upkeep by 15% and 30%.
+[*][b]Harsh Trush[/b], an archeology reward that reduces the cost to modify species by 20%, also reduces Society upkeep by 20%.
+[/list]

-Plus, the mod also adds a new habitability type - [b]Optimised Habitability[/b], which just grants a flat 80% habitability across all basic planet types.
+Advanced gene-modding also unlocks [b]Optimised Habitability[/b], a flat 80% habitability across all basic planet types.
+This prevents you from needing an extra template for each planet type.

 [h1]FAQ[/h1]
 [quote]Why doesn't Optimised Genomes also include [b]Traditional[/b] (+Unity), [b]Charismatic[/b] (+Amenities), [b]Intelligent[/b] (+Research) or [b]Natural Physicists/Engineers/Sociologists[/b] (+Research)?[/quote]
 [list]
 	[*][b]Charismatic[/b] has extra effects related to diplomacy and Xenophile appeal.
-Folding it in would require making a lot of very wide-ranging changes.
+You'd still need to take it for those.
 	[*][b]Intelligent[/b] conflicts with the advanced trait Erudite.
 Folding it in would effectively allow you to take both.
-	[*][b]Natural Physicists/Engineers/Sociologists[/b] overlap too much.
-There's no jobs that produce both Minerals and Food, so folding Industrious and Agrarian into one trait is fine, but researcher jobs produce Physics, Engineering and Society research so you'd get 3 points worth of benefit from a 2 point trait.
+	[*][b]Natural Physicists/Engineers/Sociologists[/b] overlap too much - researchers would benefit from all of them.
 	[*][b]Traditional[/b] only costs 1.
 I'm not quite sure about this one, if the admin benefits of including it outweigh the costs of effectively doubling its price.
 [/list]

-[quote]Can you make Optimised Habitability compatible with another mod that adds a bunch of extra planet types?[/quote] No, sorry.
+[quote]Can you make Optimised Habitability compatible with other mods that add extra planet types?[/quote] No, sorry.
 Don't use any mods like that, and I don't have time to make stuff I won't use.

 [h1]Compatibility[/h1]